taylorrose/ATID-Interpret-EXCEL-VBA/README.md

 2. Go to file > Import File... ( Ctl+m ) and select ATID Interpret.bas

 3. Close Visual Basic Editor window to return to your spreadsheet.
 Select the tab you want to store your lookup information.
-NOTE: ATID Interpret looksup values as strings so you may need to convert the first column from integers to strings.
+NOTE: ATID Interpret looksup values as strings so you may need to convert the first column to strings if your values are numbers.
 Insert a new first column and use formula `=text(b2,"0")` in cell A2.

 4. Call the atidInterpret function in the cell you'd like the interpretation to reside.
-The function takes 4 parameters: `ATIDString` , `vlRange` , `primaryColumn` , `secondaryColumn`.
+The function takes 5 parameters: `ATIDString` , `delim`, `vlRange` , `primaryColumn` , `secondaryColumn`.
 You can see these parameters by calling `=atidInterpret` in your fomula bar and hitting Ctl+Shift+A.

 <h2>Parameters </h2>

-*Formula Example:* `atidInterpret(ATIDString , vlRange , primaryColumn , secondayColumn)` , *e.g.* , `=atidInterpret(b2,Sheet2!A:F,6,5)`
+*Formula Example:* `atidInterpret(ATIDString , delim, vlRange , primaryColumn , secondayColumn)` , *e.g.* , `=atidInterpret(b2,":",Sheet2!A:F,6,5)`

 `ATIDString` - The ATID colon deliminated string you'd like to interpet, *e.g.* , `28386:20220:20203` or `b2`
 <br>
-`vlRange` - The range of the lookup table you're using to interpret ATID, *e.g.*, `Sheet2!A:F`
+`delim` - The deliminator you want to split your ATIDString by, *e.g.* , `:` Note: Stored as string so use quotes `":"` `vlRange` - The range of the lookup table you're using to interpret ATID, *e.g.*, `Sheet2!A:F`
 <br>
 `primaryColumn` - The number of the column you want to pass as your primary interpretation, *e.g.* , `6`